sobhanbiswal/SQL-RETAIL_SALES_ANALYSIS/README.md

 ## Project Overview

 **Project Title**: Retail Sales Analysis
+**SQL Platform**: MSSQL SERVER

 ## Objectives

-1. **Set up a retail sales database**: Create and populate a retail sales database with the provided sales data.
+1. **Set up a retail sales database**: Create and populate a retail sales database with the provided data.
 2. **Data Cleaning**: Identify and remove records with missing or null values.
 3. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
 4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.